 12.8.
 Home to School Transport is zero-rated for the purposes of Value Added Tax (VAT).

 13.1.
 Students are required to sanitise their hands before boarding the vehicle.

 13.2.
-Students are required to wear face coverings at all times while on-board the vehicle.
+Students may be required to wear face coverings while on-board the vehicle.